psaikido/hugle.uk/pages/prose/Thesium/060-rebellion.md

 which the Neemians worship.

 A faction arises arguing that their experience should be the sole arbiter of what is true.
-They argue that the High Neem declaring what is Good is not sufficient explanation for how things are and that it is their duty to think for themselves.
+They argue that the High Neem's declarations are not sufficient explanation for how things are and that it is their duty to think for themselves.
 They have been trained in empiricism after all.
 Their experience has demonstrated that the Neemian's supposed 'soul' is non-existent.